Daily reading: 21 July

 Joel is a writer, broadcaster, coach and public speaker.
 He has over 30 years in Christian leadership as director of Micah Challenge, a global advocacy campaign, general director of the Evangelical Alliance UK, and a wide range of community engagements in church and government.

-Joel is an honorary canon at St Paul's Cathedral, and visiting fellow with St John's College Durham, where he is completing a doctoral programme.
+At time of writing Joel is an honorary canon at St Paul's Cathedral, and visiting fellow with St John's College Durham, where he is completing a doctoral programme.